 from which the city got its name.

 Historically Wells was an important religious centre and the grounds behind the cathedral are home to the Bishop of Bath & Wells.
 The Bishops palace is walled and surrounded by a moat (homing a family of swans), the whole complex is in great condition.
-Some of the most exciting events on the annual calendar take place here including the “duck race” – featuring hundred of plastic numbered ducks with locals hoping to get there number make it to the end of the moat first!
+Some of the most exciting events on the annual calendar take place here including the “duck race” – featuring hundred of plastic numbered ducks with locals hoping to get their number make it to the end of the moat first!
 Also, the boat race where people who have built there own make-shift aquatic vehicles race against one another.

 |My last trip to Glasto festival in 2004, I’m the one